Those awful articles about "the best" / "most popular" programming languages

 So how to pick your first programming language?

 Decide what type of development work you want to do, then pick a mainstream, widely supported language that is suitable for that task.
-And if you're hoping to get a job then absolutely stick to boring industry standard languages, by which I mean the ones that people actually use to build the kind of things that you want to build.
+And if you're hoping to get a job then absolutely stick to boring industry standard languages, by which I mean the ones that people actually use to build the kind of things that you want to make.

 So finally, here are a few foundation language recommendations for different tasks.
 Spoiler alert: They aren't very exciting, but they will serve you well:

-- Learning programming concepts (first language): Python.
+- Learning programming concepts (first language): Python is a clear winner.

 - Embedded systems (microcontrollers and resource limited systems): C.

-- Server-side scripting jobs (automation, maintenance, analysis of text and data files): Python.
+- Server-side scripting jobs (automation, maintenance): Python.

 - Data analysis and manipulation of text files: Python.